-This model provides the same smart navigating features, and outstanding cleaning performance of the S6 MaxV while being more cost-efficient.
+This model provides the same smart navigating features and outstanding cleaning performance of the S6 MaxV while being more cost-efficient.

 The Verdict: A Less Expensive Option That Performs Almost As Well As The S6 MaxV

-I think this model is one of the better alternatives at its price range when you factor in the features it has in the Roborock app.
+This model is one of the better alternatives at its price range when you factor in the features it has in the Roborock app.

 It excels in surface cleaning and above average when it comes to deep cleaning carpet.